After being convinced that the credit card I was recently approved for was lost in the mail, I finally received it Friday last week.

 7,500 anniversarybonus points + $75 annual Southwest travel credit

 The main reason I chose the Premier was so that I could use my friend Kate from smartsncents.com‘s referral link.
 She had used my referral link for the Chase Ink Business Preferred card several months ago, and I wanted to return the favor by giving her 10,000 bonus points at no cost at all to me.
-If this post helps you decide to sign up for the Premier card, you can do the same for me by using this link to fill out the application.
+This has recently been changed so that the referral link works for any of the Southwest cards (business or personal) cards, so if this post helps you decide to sign up for the any of them, you can do the same favor for me by using this link to fill out the application!

 This card accompanies the Chase Southwest Rapid Rewards® Business Premier card that I was very recently approved for.
 We plan to start using both of these cards in January with one intention in mind – earning the Companion Pass.